makise-homura/rumia/README.md

         * `../../templates.d/tempget_cmd.hdd`: Query `/dev/sda` (if first
         parameter is 0) or `/dev/sdb` (if first parameter is 1) for its temperature using `smartctl`.
-Note: `require` should contain "`smartctl`" for this, and `smartctl` utility should be installed on the remote computer.
+Note: `smartctl` utility should be installed on the remote computer.

     * `gethdd_cmd`: Check a consistency of remote computer's disk.
 Should print nothing, and return 0 on success and non-null on failure.
 Could be